 2. Not Letting Your Dog Sniff and Explore

 We have five or six million scent receptors in our noses, but dogs have up to 300 million, depending on the breed.
 They also have a far larger area of their brain devoted to their sense of smell, as well as a Jacobson’s organ that helps them detect normally undetectable odors such as pheromones.
 All of this adds up to a sense of smell that is at least 10,000 times greater than a human’s.
 It’s almost impossible for us to imagine the complexity of the information they gather with their noses.

-Just as we might want to look around to take in the scenery, dogs want to smell all their environment has to offer.
+So while we might advise a friend to stop and smell the roses when we think she needs to relax and enjoy herself, it’s a far more accurate phrase when it comes to our dogs’ walks.
+Dogs experience the world through their noses, and just as we might want to look around to take in the scenery, they want to smell all their environment has to offer.
 Dragging your dog away from an interesting scent, or asking him to heel the entire way around the block, prevents him from truly taking in everything around him and diminishes the mental stimulation a walk can provide.

 Some dogs seem to be ruled by their noses and think of nothing else while on a scent trail.
 Proper training can help regain their focus when out on a walk.
-Consider teaching your dog cues like “Watch me” or “Leave it” to take his minds off the smell and put his attention back on you.
-Reward short bursts of heeling or loose leash walking with frequent sniffing sessions to help encourage good walking behavior.
+Consider teaching cues like “Watch me” or “Leave it” to take their minds off the smell and put their attention back on you.
+Reward short bursts of heeling or loose leash walking with frequent sniffing sessions to help foster good walking behavior.

 3. Pulling on the Leash